codacy-open-source-projects-scans/google-osconfig-agent/README.md

 # google-osconfig-agent - master branch

-This repository contains frozen state of the repository.
+This repository contains the frozen state of the repository.
 Its history is cleared.
 It is used only for static code analysis with Codacy.

-Commit Time: 1710826713
+Commit Time: 1711530882